Jlevbury/React_study/reference.md

 These are just a few examples of the built-in Hooks you can use in React.
 There are others, and you can also create your own custom Hooks to encapsulate and reuse stateful logic across your application.

-Understanding Hooks and how to use them can greatly enhance your ability to write concise, easy-to-understand React code.
-Let me know if you want more in-depth explanations or examples of any of these Hooks!